SAP/spartacus-docs/_pages/telco/tua-spartacus-roadmap.md

 ### B2C Storefront Features Planned

-- Support of the hierarchical cart in spartacus (pre-requisite for fixed bundled product offerings).
+- Support of the hierarchical cart in spartacus (pre-requisite for fixed bundled product offerings)
-- Provide the ability for a customer to purchase a fixed Bundled Product Offerings.
+- Provide the ability for a customer to purchase a fixed Bundled Product Offerings
-- One-Click Order Placement for services.
+- One-Click Order Placement for activation/deactivation of services
+- One-Click Top-Up Account
+- One-Click Suspend service

 ### Journey Management